-John D. Alexander is a resident and native of New York, where, as a lad, he began his acting career.
-After spending the past 20 years in theatre, as well as film and radio, in Burlington, Vermont, he is now back in Manhattan.
-He has worked on such films as Lamotta: the Bronx Bull (opposite Paul Sorvino), The Mudge Boy (opposite Richard Jenkins and Emile Hirsch), American Gun (opposite James Coburn), and Bridge of Spies, Me, Myself, and Irene , and What Lies Beneath, as well as television work on Saturday Night Live, Law & Order: SVU, and a variety of commercials.
-He was most recently seen on stage as Roat in Wait Until Dark and Brother Maynard in Spamalot (St. Michael’s Playhouse), and previously as Crick in Photograph 51 (Vermont Stage Company), Theodore Roosevelt in Bully!
-(Lost Nation Theater), Feldzieg in The Drowsy Chaperone (St. Michael’s Playhouse), Phyllis, Leslie, and Tom in Sylvia (Vermont Stage Company), and Treat in Orphans at Off Center for the Dramatic Arts.
-Other favorite roles include Prospero (The Tempest), Teach (American Buffalo), Pozzo (Waiting for Godot), Arthur Goldman (The Man in the Glass Booth), Johnny Pateen (The Cripple of Inishmaan), Orin the Dentist (Little Shop of Horrors), Arscott and Collins (Our Country’s Good), Ross (The Elephant Man), and Eddie Schultz (No Orchids for Miss Blandish).
+John D. Alexander is a resident and native of New York, where, as a lad, he began his acting career, and continued as a professional over the past 30 years in theatre, as well as film and radio.
+Film and TV: Lamotta: the Bronx Bull (opposite Paul Sorvino), The Mudge Boy (opposite Richard Jenkins and Emile Hirsch), American Gun (opposite James Coburn), as well as Amazon's Hunters and Saturday Night Live (opposite Kate McKinnon and Tracy Morgan), and a variety of commercials.
+Regional Theatre: Harry Roat in Wait Until Dark, Brother Maynard in Spamalot, Feldzieg in The Drowsy Chaperone, and Pap in Big River (St. Michael’s Playhouse), Bob Ewell in To Kill a Mockingbird, Pozzo in Waiting for Godot, Crick in Photograph 51, and Phyllis, Leslie, and Tom in Sylvia (Vermont Stage Company), Prospero in The Tempest and Theodore Roosevelt in Bully!
+(Lost Nation Theater), Arscott and Collins in Our Country’s Good and Eddie Schultz in No Orchids for Miss Blandish (Northern Stage), and Treat in Orphans (Off Center for the Dramatic Arts).
+Other favorite roles include Teach (American Buffalo), Arthur Goldman (The Man in the Glass Booth), Johnny Pat (The Cripple of Inishmaan), Orin the Dentist (Little Shop of Horrors), and Ross (The Elephant Man).
 Mr. Alexander has taught acting at Champlain College in Burlington, Vermont, with the Summer Discovery Program, and in private workshops.
-He has worked as a dialect coach on Aunt Dan and Lemon, Hallelujah Girls, Oliver Twist, Steel Magnolias, The Cripple of Inishmaan, Dancing at Lughnasa, Our Country's Good, Fully Committed, Stone, various children's shows, and private workshops.
-Aside from skill with dialects, Mr. Alexander is enjoys the German language, fencing, marksmanship, and stage combat, and has experience in film stand-in work.
-He is a cofounder of Off Center for the Dramatic Arts, a 60-seat black box theater in Burlington, established to provide an affordable, professional venue for local theater artists.
-A member of both Actors’ Equity Association and the Screen Actors Guild, he is currently studying at HB Studio.
+Dialect Coaching: Aunt Dan and Lemon, Hallelujah Girls, Oliver Twist, Steel Magnolias, The Cripple of Inishmaan, Dancing at Lughnasa, Our Country's Good, Fully Committed, Stone, various children's shows, and private workshops.
+Skills/Activities/Memberships: Aside from skill with dialects, he enjoys the German language, fencing, marksmanship, and stage combat.
+He is a cofounder of Off Center for the Dramatic Arts, a 60-seat black box theater in Burlington, Vermont, established to provide an affordable, professional venue for local theater artists.
+He is a member of both Actors’ Equity Association and the Screen Actors Guild, and has studied at HB Studio.